Why should I study this subject?

 What are the next steps?

-English is a core subject but if you have any further questions about this course, please contact our Head of English, Mr Street, at This email address is being protected from spambots.
+For further information about GCSE English Language or Literature, please email This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 ofstead good provider"Pupils enjoy an inclusive and aspirational environment at Bridgnorth Endowed School." – Ofsted, 2023